dakotalillie/marathon-api/README.md

 ## Tests

 Tests are currently set up to run locally.
-To run them, first create a virtual environment, source it, and install the project dependencies:
+To run them, you'll need to make sure you have Python 3.6 or above installed.
+Then create a virtual environment, source it, and install the project dependencies:

 ```bash
 python3 -m venv .venv